F-I-D-O/Manuals/manuals/Programming/Java/Java Programming Guide.md

 ```
 Note that this method returns an immutable set.
 In the earlier versions of Java, the `Collections.singleton` method can be used.

+## Sorting
+Some collections can be sorted using the `sort` member method.
+It is a **stable** sort, which use the natural order of the elements by default, but it can be customized using a comparator.
+The comparator interface expects two elements and should return a negative number if the first element is smaller, a positive number if the first element is greater, and zero if the elements are equal.

 # Enums